BeyondMafia/BeyondMafia-Integration/docs/role-creation-guide.md

 #### 1. Add role description in `data/roles.js`.

-For now, just append the role at the bottom of the list.
+Append to the bottom of the respective alignment.

 #### 2. Add role class in `Games/core/types/Mafia/roles/<Alignment>`.